-Buffer vessels installed downstream of vaporiser systems should be used only where essential because they present a particular hazard to personnel due to the increased pressure - volume (PV) energy available on low temperature failure and the consequent increased area where injury or fatality could occur from the blast overpressure wave.
+Buffer vessels fabricated from carbon steel installed downstream of vaporiser systems present a particular hazard to personnel due to the increased energy from the volume of gas available on low temperature failure and the consequent increased area where injury or fatality could occur from the blast overpressure wave.

 Where used, the location of buffer vessels shall minimize the risk of having cold fluid being introduced into them.
-Depending of the installation type, different locations in the supply system are possible:
+Depending on the installation type, different locations in the supply system are possible as shown in 8.9.1.1 and 8.9.1.2.

-8.9.1. a Installation type 1 - continuous supply
+8.9.1.1 Installation type 1 - continuous supply

-Installations with a liquid vessel, vaporization system, and buffer vessel: When possible, the buffer should be installed not on the main line, but on a branched line.
+Installations with a liquid vessel, vaporisation system, and buffer vessel: When possible, the buffer should be installed not on the main line, but on a branched line, as shown in Figure 2 (Scheme 1).
+In this configuration the buffer vessel is less subject to low temperature exposure in the event of an LTPS failure.